 EARLY CONSTRUCTION AND HERITAGE PROPERTIES : 1840-1900

 A few buildings constructed prior to 1840 still exist and are used for modern living.
-This earlier type construction is very plain when viewed against the later Victorian era style.
+This earlier type of construction is very plain when viewed against the later Victorian era style.
 The buildings were very small by the standard of what we expect today.

 The construction was also very basic and followed typical English methods.
-Building materials were sourced locally to the property.
 Buildings of this age can be found in The Rocks area, Darlinghurst, workers cottages in Redfern and residences at Richmond as well as Windsor to mention a few.

 The buildings were constructed virtually on the ground and now suffer from varying degrees of damp and termite problems.
-The external walls are solid brick to provide some structural strength from the soft original sandstock type brick.
-The external walls were usually rendered and painted to provide some protection from the rain and damp.
+As the external walls are solid brick to provide structural strength of soft original sandstock type brick, the external walls were usually rendered and painted to provide some protection from the rain and damp.
 In the workers cottages, the walls were not rendered to save costs, but painted.

-The current trend to remove the paint and expose the feature bricks will result in dampness penetrating the walls.
+The current trend to remove the paint and expose the feature bricks results in dampness penetrating the walls.

 Many houses and terraces of this period, and up to 1910, did not have a bathroom included in the original construction.
 The weekly bath was had in a neighbour’s house or in a metal tub in front of the fireplace.
 There was no hot water apart from water boiled in a pot and on the stove.
 The reminder can be found in some houses today where a small bathroom has been located outside and under the house.